benmar2406/Marketing-Cloud-Contact-Dashboard/README.md

 2. **Data Extensions (DEs)**:
    - A **Master DE** with subscriber data (e.g., `ContactId`, `Email`, custom attributes...).
    - A **DE for unsubscribe trends** (e.g., `Date`, `UnsubscribeCount`, `PercentageChange`).
+   - respectively data extension/with the attributes you want to display for contact on page
 3. **Code Resource** in Marketing Cloud to process backend requests (e.g., for single subscriber lookups).
 4. Basic knowledge of **SSJS, AMPScript, and JavaScript (Fetch API)**.